AtlasOfLivingAustralia/ala-datastories/components.md

 ### FacetGroup.vue

-This component renders the three bar-graph facets (Lifeform, Data Resource and National Conservation Status).
+Three instances of this component render the three bar-graph facets (Lifeform, Data Resource and National Conservation Status).
 Facet data is passed from the main API query in _App.vue_.
 This component also transforms `speciesGroup` facet data into the custom species groups using `assets/data/speciesGroups.json`

 The interface shows facets "inclusively": when a given value is selected, alternative facets for that value remain visible.
 This requires that, for example, when the value "Vulnerable" is selected for the field `countryConservation`, counts for the other values of `countryConservation` remain visible and selectable.
 To implement this, when necessary the facet component makes an additional query to `https://api.ala.org.au/occurrences/occurrences/search?` with its own field excluded from the query.
 Note that SOLR supports this form of multi-select faceting through its [faceting API](https://solr.apache.org/guide/7_1/faceting.html).
 Implementing this feature server-side in SOLR would simplify the client-side facet implementation here.